Looking for a mezzo-soprano voice teacher in Kansas or the Midwest? Visit this overview page.

 Teaching Philosophy

-My teaching is rooted in classical technique and shaped by the goals, experience, and artistry of each student.
+My teaching is rooted in classical technique and tailored to each student’s goals and experience.

 Theory Teaching Demo — Music Theory and Voice Pedagogy

-My teaching has been recognized through student achievement at NATS auditions and my selection for the National Association of Teachers of Singing Intern Program.
+My teaching has been recognized through student achievement at NATS auditions and selection for the NATS Intern Program.

 NATS Student Auditions

-Five students from my studio competed at the Kansas City Chapter Student Auditions, representing undergraduate, graduate, and music-minor tracks.
+Five students competed at the Kansas City Chapter Student Auditions, including undergraduate, graduate, and music-minor students.

 NATS Intern Program

-I was selected for the 2025 NATS Intern Program, a fully funded professional-development program for emerging voice teachers at the University of Louisville.
+I was selected for the 2025 NATS Intern Program at the University of Louisville, a fully funded professional-development initiative for early-career voice teachers.

 Courses Taught